Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Upper and lower bounds: detailed results

+\end{corol} The same bound obviously remains valid for CG, since its loss is dominated by the HB loss.

-\paragraph{GD with predefined schedule (Section \ref{sec:ubgdpredefined}).} We can apply the result above to define an efficient problem-independent schedule for GD: \begin{theorem} Given $\zeta>0$, there exists a sequence $\alpha_n$ such that for any problem subject to spectral condition \eqref{eq:rhozeta1}, GD with this schedule $\alpha_n$ satisfies
+\paragraph{GD with predefined schedule (Section \ref{sec:ubgdpredefined}).} The above result ensures an $O(n^{-2\zeta})$ convergence of HB with a suitable problem-independent learning rate schedule.
+We show that, theoretically, such a rate can also be achieved for GD (i.e., without using momentum): \begin{theor} Given $\zeta>0$, there exists a sequence $\alpha_n$ such that for any problem subject to spectral condition \eqref{eq:rhozeta1}, GD with this schedule $\alpha_n$ satisfies

-where the constants $a$ and $S(\zeta,a)$ are as in Theorem \ref{ther:general_measure_Jacobi_UB}. \end{theorem} The construction is based on selecting the learning rates $\alpha_n$ as inverse roots of a subsequence of polynomials \eqref{eq:Jacobi_ansatz} with growing degrees $2^l$.
+where the parameter $a$ and the constants $C_\zeta, R(a,r,\zeta)$ are as in Corollary \ref{corol:HB_upper_bound}. \end{theor} The idea of the proof is to consider a subsequence of polynomials \eqref{eq:Jacobi_ansatz} with growing degrees $2^l$, and choose the learning rates $\alpha_n$ as inverse roots of these polynomials.

+We remark, however, that this construction requires very large learning rates $\alpha_n$, which makes this algorithm, in contrast to HB with schedule \eqref{eq:Jacobi_ansatz_parameters}, fairly unstable for non-linear models (see experiments in Section \ref{sec:exp}).